The north side of Lafayette Avenue possesses beautiful houses, looking straight out at I-44, which slashed its way through in the 1970s.

 The blocks northwest of the intersection of Grand and Lafayette are known as the Tiffany neighborhood.
 It is isolated, quiet–and surprisingly resilient.
 I could not find an abandoned house anywhere in this area.
 Here is the western end of the… Continue Reading

 I remember when the boy mentioned in this inscription was killed.
 However, the sculpture is supposed to represent “Every Child,” and not a single victim.
 Update: I went by the block where Christopher Harris was murdered in 2018.
 It has… Continue Reading

 Anyone know much about this building?
 I cannot seem to find any information on when it was built, and who the architect was.
 This addition on the upper floors to the north was very well done, and works well with… Continue Reading

+Update: Now demolished for the new SLU Hospital.
 These little guys were part of a larger residential neighborhood southwest of the intersection of Grand and Chouteau.
-All of their neighbors have been torn down, and these two will be soon.
-Senior citizens interested in attending a two-part lecture… Continue Reading
+All of their neighbors have been torn down, and these two will be soon.… Continue Reading

 I remarked to my companions that I felt like I was in Europe, with its unbroken vistas of fields surrounding Medieval cities.
 This will be the site of the new SLU Hospital, replacing the old Firmin Desloge building.
 Yes, it… Continue Reading

 I first spotted the beautiful copper roof of SLU Hospital’s Firmin Desloge Tower from the windows of the Gateway Arch in the first couple of days I lived in St. Louis, back in the Christmas of 1985/early January 1986.
 It… Continue Reading

 I’m more familiar with the famous Gallaudet University in Washington, DC, but this school shares a name with that famous school for the deaf.
 It is a beautiful building.